Las02/ptracker_workflow/README.md

   mem_gb: 950
 ```
 if no resourcess are configurated for a rule the defaults will be used which are also defined in: ``` config/config.yaml ```

+### Running using snakemake CLI directly
+The pipeline can be run without using the CLI wrapper around snakemake

 The input files for the pipeline can be configurated in ``` config/accesions.txt ```
 As an example this could look like: